MicrosoftDocs/visualstudio-docs/docs/designers/how-to-export-a-shader.md

 ---
-title: "How to: Export a Shader" ms.date: 11/04/2016 ms.topic: conceptual ms.assetid: 0bd48bf4-9792-4456-a545-e462a2be668d
+title: 'How to: Export a Shader' ms.date: 11/04/2016 ms.topic: conceptual ms.assetid: 0bd48bf4-9792-4456-a545-e462a2be668d
-author: jillre
+author: TerryGLee
-ms.author: jillfra
+ms.author: tglee
 manager: jillfra
 ms.workload:
-  - "multiple"
+- multiple
 ---
 # How to: Export a shader